markfain/ScriptsCherryMonster/README.md

 The idea is to create scripts (written in Typescript), fast, using the keyboard only.

 ### API
-1. scm createScript
+1. scm createscript
     prompts for script name and description.
 It will then open the IntelliJ on this file.
 Make sure the project is open for maximum convenience.
-2. scm executeScript <script>
+2. scm executescript <script>
     executes a script (compiles and runs).
 To list all available scripts to execute, use scm executeScript <tab>.
 3. scm archive <script>